 Your doctor may recommend you get naloxone (a medicine to reverse an opioid overdose) and keep it with you at all times.
 A person caring for you can give the naloxone if you stop breathing or don't wake up.
 Your caregiver must still get emergency medical help and may need to perform CPR (cardiopulmonary resuscitation) on you while waiting for help to arrive.

 Anyone can buy naloxone from a pharmacy or local health department.
 Make sure any person caring for you knows where you keep naloxone and how to use it.

 What should I avoid while taking aspirin and oxycodone?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how aspirin and oxycodone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how aspirin and oxycodone will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Aspirin and oxycodone side effects

 Get emergency medical help if you have signs of an allergic reaction: hives, rash; fever, difficulty breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.